clayne/hacktical-c/vm/README.md

 };
 ```

 The evaluation loop is by far the most performance critical part of a virtual machine, since it executes code for each and every operation.
-The followin implementation has the added advantage of not statically limiting the set of available operations, which makes it extendable from user code.
+The following implementation has the added advantage of not statically limiting the set of available operations, which enables extending the machine from user code.

 ```C
 void hc_vm_eval(struct hc_vm *vm,